 isDesktopAppin the webapp.

-If you have determined that the issue doesn’t apply to the Desktop App code base directly, you can file a ticket in the appropriate repository, such as the server or webapp repository.
+If you have determined that the issue doesn’t apply to the Desktop App code base directly, you can file a ticket in the appropriate repository, such as the server and web app repository.

-If you are having trouble determining where the issue lies, feel free to post in the Developers: Desktop App on Mattermost Community, or you can file a ticket in the server repository and it will be triaged and transferred to the appropriate location.
+If you are having trouble determining where the issue lies, feel free to post in the Developers: Desktop App on Mattermost Community, or you can file a ticket in the server and web app repository and it will be triaged and transferred to the appropriate location.